vrugtehagel/reversibles/library/when/README.md

 ```
 This will only detach the event handlers, so it will not stop the chain of `.then()`s like `.only()` does.
 However it will still respect `.only()`s that come before it, meaning it will not disconnect the event handlers if the `.only()`s in front of it don't pass.

+`.until()` also allows a promise as argument.
+In this case, it will asynchronously detach the event listener whenever the promise settles (so alse when it errors).
+This does not take any `.only()`s into account that come before it, as the event does not necessarily have to fire to trigger the `until()`.

 Feel free to take a look at the source code, play around with it!